Meet the FPA Staff

 FlexPack VOICE®: Tell us a little bit about yourself.

-FPV: What was your career path, and how did you end up at FPA?
+FPV: What was your career path and how did you end up at FPA?

 FPV: What do you like to do when you are not working?
 Also, do you have a favorite sports team?
-If so, why?

 FPV: Anything that you would like to say about your family?